jupyterlab/mimerender-cookiecutter/README.md

 * `extension_name`
   * `extension_name`: The Python package
     * `static`: Compiled Javascript for both extensions
+    * `__init__.py`: Exports paths and metadata of lab and notebook extensions and exports an optional `display` method that can be imported into a notebook and used to easily display data using this renderer
   * `component`: The React component(s)
     * `index.js`: Entry point for React component(s)
   * `labextension`: The JupyterLab extension